How Many Personal Injury Claims Go to Court?

 Typically, these types of claims will then be settled out of court.

-This is reflected in annual statistics released by NHS Resolution, which show that 80% of NHS medical negligence cases were settled without the need for court intervention in 2022/23.
 So while it’s understandable that you might be worried about appearing in court, this shouldn’t put you off making a claim.

 If the other side doesn’t admit responsibility for your injuries, there’s a small chance that a date could be set for your claim to go to court.
 But this doesn’t necessarily mean that court proceedings will go ahead.